ACCESS-NRI/training-day-2024-find-analyse-data/ilamb/ILAMB_training.md

 ```
 cd /scratch/nf33/$USER
 ```
-If you get the following error:'bash: cd: /scratch/nf33/$: No such file or directory',you will first need to create the directory with this
+If you get the following error: `bash: cd: /scratch/nf33/$: No such file or directory`,you will first need to create the directory with this
 command:
 ```
 mkdir /scratch/nf33/$USER